fhildeb/ma-supply-chain-management/README.md

 - Hands-on learning of operation theory and optimization methods
 - Practical application of supply chain analysis and optimization

+## Repository Contents

+The practical side of the course focused on building simulations and operation theories for supply chain management use cases.
+It features an immersive introduction to simulation software and possibilities and includes a broad set of libraries and functions to monitor such simulation projects.

+- `application-examples`: Set of Simulation Examples
+- `post-office-process`: Post Office Schedule Flow and Management
+- `process-flow-models`: Building and Linking Data Models for Process Flows
+- `product-manufacturing`: Manufacturing Flow and Selection Analytics
+- `shared-medical-practice`: Hospital Office Registration and User Analyses
+- `simulation-training`: Comprehensive Model Building Session
+- `simulation-tutorial`: First Simulation Project
+- `university-dining`: Direction Optimization for Entity Flows

 ## Tools

 [Flexsim](https://www.flexsim.com/)